Myanmar junta accuses Suu Kyi of taking bribes as eight killed in anti-coup protests

 “These are unrepentant commanders already implicated in crimes against humanity, deploying their troops and murderous methods in the open.”

+Junta spokesman Brigadier General Zaw Min Tun told a news conference the security forces were disciplined and used force only when necessary.
+The unrest was not a situation that should be of concern to the international community and the West was making assumptions that were incorrect, he added.

-The junta has previously said it is acting with utmost restraint in handling what it describes as demonstrations by “riotous protesters” whom it accuses of attacking police and harming national security and stability.
+The military has previously said it is acting with utmost restraint in handling what it describes as demonstrations by “riotous protesters” whom it accuses of attacking police and harming national security and stability.

-The spokesman, Brigadier General Zaw Min Tun, told a news conference in the capital, Naypyitaw, that Suu Kyi had accepted illegal payments worth $600,000 as well as gold while in government.
+Zaw Min Tun also said that Suu Kyi had accepted illegal payments worth $600,000 as well as gold while in government, according to a complaint by Phyo Mien Thein, a former chief minister of Yangon.

-The information had been verified and many people were being questioned, he added.
+“He strongly said that,” the spokesman said.
+“We have verified those facts several times.
+Now the anti-corruption committee is continuing the investigation.”

-He said President Win Myint and several cabinet ministers had also engaged in corruption and that he had pressured the country’s election commission not to act on the military’s reports of irregularities.
+He said President Win Myint and several cabinet ministers had also engaged in corruption and that the president had pressured the election commission not to act on the military’s reports of irregularities.

 U.N.
 FAILS TO CALL THE TAKEOVER A COUP

-The army has justified the takeover by saying that a November election, overwhelmingly won by Suu Kyi’s National League for Democracy, was marred by fraud - an assertion rejected by the electoral commission.
+The army has justified taking power by saying that a November election, overwhelmingly won by Suu Kyi’s National League for Democracy, was marred by fraud - an assertion rejected by the electoral commission.

+Zaw Min Tun also reiterated that the military would only be in charge for a certain period before holding an election.
+“We are on the road to authentic democracy,” he said.

 The U.N.
 Security Council on Wednesday condemned violence against protesters and urged the army to show restraint.